Jayanth2209/Mini-Task-3/Project 3.md

 STM32 has an operational voltage oof 2.0V to 3.6V and hence can be used with a 5V Power Source.

 ##### IDE:
 ESP32 can be programmed using Arduino IDE or PlatformIO.
+PlatformIO is an open-source Integrated Development Environment is not complicated, reliable and is easy to understand.
+It is also easier to setup and can be used to program myriad of microcontroller boards easily.